 The only question left is determining which size to buy.
-That’s an individual preference.
+The link I provided above is for a Small Intros 5, but you may prefer the Medium or Large size.
+It’s an individual preference.
 Although I had the Medium sized Intuos4 tablet, I decided to go with the Small size for the Intuos5.
 The difference has to do with what movements you make and how far you reach to move the cursor on-screen.
 I find that using the Small sized tablet means I only have to move my wrist.
 With the Medium, it was a matter of moving at my elbow.
 The Large size would require even more movement.
 In my case, I like the finer control of the Small size.
 Others find it too constraining.
 The right size depends upon how you like to move the pen.

 On the other hand, the Small size is much more convenient to pack if you travel.
 Some people have different sizes for home and travel.

 Think Tank Bags

 Once you get a bunch of gear, you need a place to put it.
 My main bag is the Think Tank Airport Takeoff.
 I’ve tried a lot of different camera bags and nothing else compares to ThinkTank for quality and durability.
 My Airport Takeoff is as ugly as any well used suitcase can be, but it isn’t wearing out.